 There were rumors of varying extremity, all in great and enthusiastic detail describing the fantastical on-goings on the island.
 Locally, we called it “The Estate”.

 Its name dated further back than most local bloodlines.
 Several hundred years ago, before the industries took over, the small patch of land had been the site of a large mansion and rather famous, surrounding gardens.
 Not only had they attracted tourists from across the entire state, but also Kentucky and Virginia.
-The soil grew flowers of exceptional allure and the island’s name lived on, somehow befitting the modern romance held towards simpler times.
+The soil grew flowers of exceptional allure and the island’s name lived on, somehow befitting our held romance towards simpler times.